AaronTheBruce/Tarot/README.md

 ### Tips
 This App provides 3 spreads.
-- Provides some basic information behind existing features in the App and offers Usage Advice

 ## Single Card
 - Can be used for a single card reading or for explorative purposes